drug-design/course/docs/chapters/protein-structure.md

     ![](https://media.drugdesign.org/course/protein-structure/8_2_3_2_1.png){: loading=lazy }
 #### Geometry Described with Pitch and Rise

-The helical structure repeats itself every 360&#176;, in which the distance translated along the helical axis is 5.4 &#8491;, which is the "pitch" of the helix. &alpha;-Helices have 3.6 amino acid residues per turn.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/geometry-described-pitch-rise-2c2804e3'><i class='fa fa-play' aria-hidden='true'></i></button>The helical structure repeats itself every 360&#176;, in which the distance translated along the helical axis is 5.4 &#8491;, which is the "pitch" of the helix. &alpha;-Helices have 3.6 amino acid residues per turn.
 That means that the distance translated along the helical axis for one residue is 5.4/3.6 or 1.5 &#8491;: thus the &alpha;-helix has a rise per residue of 1.5 &#8491; (see figure below).
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer